helm/helm/docs/chart_repository.md

 You can also set up chart repositories using JFrog Artifactory.
 Read more about chart repositories with JFrog Artifactory [here](https://www.jfrog.com/confluence/display/RTF/Helm+Chart+Repositories)

+### ProGet

+Helm chart repositories are supported by ProGet.
+For more information, visit the [Helm repository documentation](https://inedo.com/support/documentation/proget/feeds/helm) on the Inedo website.

 ### Github Pages example

 In a similar way you can create charts repository using GitHub Pages.